vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

 ### Task 2: Add Diagnostic setting to collect audit and signin logs

-In this task, you will configure diagnostic settings on log analytics workspace to collect audit and sign-in logs.
+In this task, you will configure diagnostic settings on the log analytics workspace to collect audit and sign-in logs.

 1. In the search bar, enter **Microsoft Entra ID (1)**, and then select **Microsoft Entra ID (2)**.

    ![](../media/sec-hybr-apr3-ex3-g5.png)

-1. From the left navigation pane, select **Diagnostic settings** under Monitoring section.
+1. From the left navigation pane, select **Diagnostic settings** under the Monitoring section.

    ![](../media/L4T2S3-0903-2.png)